http://www.google.com/imgres?imgurl=https://farm9.staticflickr.com/

 WE ARE ALL ANGRY BLACK WOMEN !

 What is an Ugly Black Woman?
 What are Angry Black Women?
 Why must black women continue to be stereotyped by America with words such as these?
-Recently, I was watching a TV show called Being Mary Jane and in one of the episodes Mary Jane Paul, played by Gabrielle Union, does an interview with Elizabeth Foy on Elizabeth's new book, Charting a Better Course
+Recently, I was watching a TV show called Being Mary Jane and in one of the episodes Mary Jane Paul, played by Gabrielle Union, does an interview with Elizabeth Foy on Elizabeth's new book, Charting a Better Course.

-https://cmgcocoafab.files.wordpress.com/2015/04/040715-shows-bmj-eps-210-elizabeth-foy.jpg?w=400&h=225
+https://cmgcocoafab.files.wordpress.com/2015/04/040715-shows-bmj-eps-210-elizabeth-foy.jpg?w=400&h=225 |

 Mary Jane asks Elizabeth if she feels as if her book is being used as a "political football” for the Republican campaign and in response, Elizabeth says she feels ambushed.
 This causes Elizabeth to lash out Mary Jane Paul, telling Mary that the rest of the world sees her as an ugly black woman who is constantly playing the victim; who is always misunderstood; who is always playing the race card and is nothing more than a broken record.
 Mary Jane Paul responds by saying that in the end they are both women fighting to be heard in this world; the only difference between them is that Mary Jane is black and a black stereotype is placed on her because she speaks on black issues while Elizabeth Foy is a Caucasian woman fighting to be heard and respected in like fashion.
 Therefore, in reality they are the same and she sees Elizabeth Foy as an Ugly black women too.
 The link to this episode is http://www.bet.com/video/being-mary-jane/season-2/full-episodes/episode-210-primetime.html .
 Seeing this made me think more about Black women in America and how they are perceived by the world.
 It made me ask myself why, when a black woman speaks up on a topic she feels strongly

-whenever we do show the courage and bravery it takes to speak out on matters that hold significance in our lives, we get bashed for it, judged, and labeled incorrectly.
+about in her community, is she considered an angry or an ugly black women?
+As young ladies we must realize that we, as a group, are a minority and being such, we have to fight to be heard or to be respected.
+Yet it seems as if whenever we do show the courage and bravery it takes to speak out on matters that hold significance in our lives, we get bashed for it, judged, and labeled incorrectly.
 How can our society demand we speak up if we want to be heard, then insult us for doing so?
 In this land of the slaves and home of the timid, how is that rational?
 How is it fair?

-http://cloudfront.mediamatters.org/static/images/item/20120112-michelleobama_stereotype.jpg
+http://cloudfront.mediamatters.org/static/images/item/20120112-michelleobama_stereotype.jpg |

 I recently read an article in the New York Times written by Alessandra Stanley on Shonda Rhimes and the article opens with the following lines, “When Shonda Rhimes writes her

-How to Get Away With Being an Angry Black Woman.”
+autobiography, it should be called How to Get Away With Being an Angry Black Woman.”
 The link to the article ishttp://www.nytimes.com/2014/09/21/arts/television/viola-davis-plays-shonda-rhimess-latest-tough-heroine.html.
 This article caused a lot of controversy in social media and many black women were offended by it.
 The article talked about how Shonda Rhimes has become a very successful woman through the success of her her TV shows Scandal, How to Get Away With Murder and Grey’s Anatomy.
 Although, within these TV shows, Ms. Stanley believes Shonda created these strong, successful black women in the mold of the Angry Black Woman, an archetype cast in her own image.
 Looking at this article one has to contemplate: why is the black, successful, intelligent and outspoken woman considered to be angry?
 Is it because black women have gone through so much and they tend to come off too aggressive for the people in the U.S.?
 I must admit black women can come off quite intimidating, but it is because people have walked all over black women from the very beginning.
 From the time of slavery black women have had to work in the fields and do as much work as men while still taking care of their children.
 As well as carrying their children during strenuous pregnancies and enduring the heart wrenching experience of having their children sold into slavery.
 Imagine watching a child that you carried for eight to nine months be taken away from you and sold into a harsh life?
 What would you do or how would you feel?
 See this was African American women's reality during slavery time and they could do nothing about it at the time.
 No one expected any less from them just because they were pregnant.
 Then,moving on to after slavery, where women were struggling in their attempts to gain the right to vote, there was also legalized segregation within the suffragist movement for women.
 The Caucasian women wanted the black women to walk separately from them but Ida B. Wells, being who she is, refused and said we are all equal fighting for the same cause so we must fight together.
 It takes strong and aggressive black women to stand up to people in order for them to protest segregation because she has to be unafraid of the consequences.
 When one considers Black Women’s history, it becomes clear that it is only right they get angry because of all the suffering they have endured in America and the toll it has taken on them.
 It, in turn, makes them strong and if being angry is what makes them confident and bold, so be it.
 In the end, we are all the same regardless of race, ethnicity or nationality and as fellow brothers and sisters in the United States we must stand together in order to gain the respect that we deserve; we should not separate ourselves by putting stereotypes on each group, breaking down and shunning each others movement.
 We are all fighting for the same privilege:to be respected and accepted in America.
 Thus, in the wise words of Mary Jane Paul, we are all Ugly Black Women!

 https://sugarsocial.files.wordpress.com/2011/08/bobbi-brown-pretty-powerful-21.jpg